LumaxTechnologies/BQ-Features/doc/features/2-pipelines-integration/dataform.md

    Create a release config and a workflow configuration that runs these operations on a schedule (e.g. daily).
 Trigger a run and check execution logs.

 5. **Link to GitHub**
-   Connect the Dataform repo to GitHub (see `doc/create-bq-repo-and-link-github.md`).
+   Connect the Dataform repo to GitHub (see [repositories.md](../../features/1-studio/repositories.md), section “Create a repository and link to GitHub”, for HTTPS/SSH and Secret Manager; the same pattern applies to Dataform repos).
 Push the demo operations so they’re versioned and reviewable.

 ## Demo data used